shubhampatil1/Retail-Bank-Campaign-Response-Prediction-YES-Bank-Datathon-/README.md

 - The data set does not have any missing values so missing value treatmeant is not required.
 - Target variable "outcome" is in categorical form 'yes' 'no' so variable encoding is done as per the requirement and new variable outcome_bin is created.
 - Variables has_default, housing_status, previous_loan consists of two factors which can be encoded to '0' '1' form to avoide extra dummy variables.
-- Factors reduction is done for the variables job description, education_details, month_of_year, poutcome_of_campaign based on target variable "outcome".
+- Factors reduction is done for the variables job description, education_details, month_of_year, poutcome_of_campaign based on target variable "outcome_bin".
 - It is found that test and train data sets contain different number of classes so both data sets are concatinated and dummy variables are created.
 After creating dummy variables test & train data sets are separated.
-- Since the train data is imbalanced, oversampling is introduced in train data by using SMOTE.
+- Since the train data is imbalanced, oversampling is introduced by using SMOTE.

 ## Modeling Technique Used: